tucommenceapousser/php-remote-storage/UBUNTU.md

 On the landing page you can also find some applications to try.
 They should work perfectly!

-If you want to make it possible to access the WebFinger and remoteStorage server remotely do not forget to change the `Require local` to `Require all granted`.
+If you want to make it possible to access the remoteStorage server remotely do not forget to change the `Require local` to `Require all granted`.

 That should be all!